Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Results

 \subsection{Learning Curve Analysis}

-To evaluate the extracted pattern-based KCs, we perform a learning curve analysis to assess whether these KCs exhibit trends consistent with learning theory~\cite{shi2023kc,rivers2016learning}.
-A learning curve reflects a student's improvement over repeated opportunities to practice a specific KC, typically showing a decline in error rate as mastery increases.
-Our goal is to examine whether the pattern-based KCs extracted from student code display this expected learning trajectory.
+We next evaluated the discovered pattern-based KCs using learning curve analysis to test whether the KCs align with expected trends from learning theory~\cite{shi2023kc,rivers2016learning,fan2025adaptive,alencar2025integrating}.
+A learning curve reflects improvement over repeated opportunities to practice a KC, typically showing a decline in error rate as mastery increases.
+Following prior work in knowledge tracing~\cite{selent2016assistments,badrinath2021pybkt}, we considered only the first submission of each student per problem to avoid confounds from debugging or superficial edits.
+For each KC, we then computed the average error rate across sequential opportunities, where an opportunity was defined as a student’s encounter with code involving that KC.